 People’s preferences differ about when to share their cancer experiences.

-You may think it’s too personal to share immediately.
+You may think it is too personal to share immediately.
 Or you may fear it could deter a potential partner.
 If so, wait for mutual trust to develop before sharing.

 Alternatively, you may feel dishonest or insincere withholding this information.
 If so, consider sharing before a relationship becomes serious.

-Before sharing, consider how you’d feel most comfortable doing it.
+Before sharing, consider how you would feel most comfortable doing it.
 Some people simply talk about the cancer experience.
 Others show scars or other body changes associated with cancer.
 Some express their fears and concerns through humor.